ess-dmsc-dram/documents/mantid/mpi-design.md

 Most algorithms are "trivially parallel", i.e., they treat all spectra independently.
 As a consequence we could run them with `ExecutionMode::Distributed` without any changes.
 However, making this possible as a default is risky, because then we would need to make really sure to modify all algorithms that are not "trivial".
 Therefore, we propose:

 - In the default implementation an algorithm does not support parallel execution.
 It will throw an error when attempting this.
-This will also allows us to do a "guided" port of existing algorithms: We can run a reduction script with MPI, see where it fails, port the failing algorithm for MPI, and repeat.
+This will also allow us to do a "guided" port of existing algorithms: We can run a reduction script with MPI, see where it fails, port the failing algorithm for MPI, and repeat.
 - To ease porting "trivially parallel" algorithms, we introduce a new base class `TriviallyParallelAlgorithm`.
 When a developer has convinced himself that an algorithm has no features that would require changes for parallel execution, he can modify it to inherit from `TriviallyParallelAlgorithm` instead of from `Algorithm`.

 This approach is minimally invasive and reasonably safe.